talaia-labs/python-teos/pisa-btc/apps/cli/PISA-API.md

 ### Disclaimer: Everything in here is experimental and subject to change.

-The PISA REST API consists, currently, of two endpoints: `\` and `\check_appointment`
+The PISA REST API consists, currently, of two endpoints: `/` and `/check_appointment`

-`\` is the default endpoint, and is where the appointments should be sent to. `\` accepts `HTTP POST` requests only, with json request body, where data must match the following format:
+`/` is the default endpoint, and is where the appointments should be sent to. `/` accepts `HTTP POST` requests only, with json request body, where data must match the following format:

 	{"locator": l, "start_time": s, "end_time": e,
 	"dispute_delta": d, "encrypted_blob": eb, "cipher":